Korean East Coast Bicycle Route icon.

 Gyeongbuk Bicycle Path

-The Gyeongbuk Bicycle Path forms the East Coast’s southern section.
-It travels between the neighboring Yeongdeok and Uljin Counties on the bottom third of Korea’s coastline.
+The Gyeongbuk Bicycle Path forms the southern section of Korea’s East Coast Route, weaving through the neighboring counties of Yeongdeok and Uljin along the lower third of the coastline.

-At 122 kilometers, the Gyeongbuk course is shorter than the northern Gangwon Bike Path.
-But it’s more challenging, traversing a series of spiky hills between sleepy fishing ports (directions).
+Stretching 122 kilometers, this path is shorter than the northern Gangwon Bike Path but more challenging, with steep, spiky hills punctuating the route between quiet fishing ports and seaside villages.

-The bike path technically begins at Yeongdeok County’s bottom border.
-But you can start in Ganggu Port and continue north to Sunrise Park (map), where the first certification stamp sits.
+The path officially begins at Yeongdeok County’s southern border, though many riders start in Ganggu Port and head north to Sunrise Park, home to the first certification center.

-Gyeongbuk Bicycle Path ends at Uljin County’s northern border.T You have two options from there: catch a bus out of town.
-Or cycle across a short gap to the Gangwon Bike Path and continue the East Coast Route.
+The path ends at Uljin County’s northern border, offering two options: catch a bus out of town or cycle a short 4.8-kilometer gap to connect with the Gangwon Bike Path and continue your journey along the East Coast Route.

 Read More